oroinc/documentation/backend/entities/customize-datagrids/backend/references-in-configuration.rst

    Acme\Bundle\DemoBundle\SomeClass::testStaticCall

-Class name can be defined in container's parameters, or specified directly.
+The class name can be defined in the container's parameters or specified directly.

 Constant
 --------